jeremyButtler/alnSeq/updateLog.md

   month, and then day.
 For example version 1.20230615 would be version 1, from June 15th, 2023.

+# TODO or to fix list

+- The Hirschberg currently prints the alignment separately.
+  It should return an alnStruct with the alignment to be printed out.
+  - Reference is always the top line, query is the second line (this is not marked).
+- Have alnStruct store matches (revise how I print out alignments).
+  - Or modify it use use two two bit arrays like the Hirschberg (likely will set up a conversion of Hirschberg to alnStruct).
+- Make Hirschberg thread safe (just in case I want to multithread it).
+This will increase memory usage by a very slight amount (~ bytes = 1/4 \* reference length).
+- The Smith Waterman only prints alignments out correctly with -line-wrap 0
+- Set up Smith Waterman Hirschberg combination
+- Add in a match matrix.
+Currently I am using a switch table set up for nucleotides to identify matches/snps.
+  - This is used for printing the alignment eqx line, not for finding an optimal alignment (scoring matrix).
+- Set alternative alignment printing (multi-base printing and matrix scanning) to print out only the start and end of alignments instead of cigars.

 # Ideas that would be cool, but not worth working on

 These ideas are a future vision that is not worth the